 Host Guide - An Evening of Adventure

 Hello, and thank you for hosting this Evening of Adventure for TorontoDnD!
-This document will go over the process we currently use for hosting these events.
-The host responsibilities for the event can be divided into 4 major parts:
+This document will go over the process we currently use for hosting these events and some key policies.

 - Event Setup